Advocating for more marine protected areas

 |What is a Marine Protected Area (MPA)?

-A Marine Protected Area (MPA) is a zone designated and managed to protect marine habitats, and species for the good of the ocean, society, economy and culture.
-Within MPAs, human activities such as fishing, vessel speed and tourism could be regulated.
-MPAs can come in the form of a fully protected Marine Reserve, a moderately protected Marine Park, or a no-take zone to name a few.
+A marine protected area (MPA) is a zone designated and managed to protect marine habitats and species for the good of the ocean, society, economy and culture.
+Within MPAs, human activities such as fishing, vessel traffic and tourism are regulated.
+MPAs can come in the form of a fully protected marine reserve, a moderately protected marine park, or a no-take zone among others.